 It usually starts at the beginning of October, give or take a week or so.
 It is divided into 2 separate semesters; no midterm exams, mind you – only the finals.
-Each semester contains about 14 weeks of classes, and is followed by an examination period lasting up to 6 weeks.
-Classes are usually 90 minutes long.
-The first class in the morning can start at 7:30 am or at 8 am (depending on the faculty); evening classes may end between 7:00 and 9:00 pm.
+Each semester contains about 14 weeks of classes and is followed by an examination period up to 6 weeks long.
+Classes are usually 90 minutes.
+The first class in the morning can start at 7:30 or 8:00 am (depending on the faculty).
+Evening classes may end between 7:00 and 9:00 pm.
 There is usually a 15 minutes break between any two classes.